JoelNithishKumar/research/research.md

   <a href="https://github.com/JoelNithishKumar/forecast-policy-learning" target="_blank" rel="noopener">Code</a>
 </p>

 Reproducible empirical pipeline comparing budget-targeting rules for forecast and insurance interventions in a synthetic agricultural-risk setting.
 Allocates subsidized treatment to the bottom-20% predicted-loss villages and benchmarks against random assignment using village-level train/test splits that preserve clustered assignment.
 Implements three policy modules — budget targeting, belief-updating analysis, and downside-risk evaluation — and reports severe-loss protection at a bottom-20% outcome threshold.
-Designed as a companion to Burlig, Kelley, and Lane (2025) on West Bengal forecasts-vs-insurance.
+Inspired by the work of Burlig, Kelley, and Lane (2025) on West Bengal forecasts-vs-insurance.
 Python; modular, documented, end-to-end reproducible.
 </div>

 <div class="project">